 My first experience of island hopping in Greece was basic.
 Fun, of course, but it was hard and messy and time-consuming.
-Navigating the local ferries, searching for rooms on islands that were stuffed like vines leaf, full of tourists.
+Navigating the local ferries, searching for rooms on islands that were stuffed like vines leaves, full of tourists.
 Getting more than one elbow in the face (and less than one apology) trying to win a peek of the famous Santorini sunset was the final blow.
 The next time I went island hopping, I swore I’d do it differently.

 And I did.
 I sailed around the Greek Islands on the luxury yacht, Running on Waves.
-In this review, I’ll share with you my experience on this exceptional Greece Cruise.
+In this review, I’ll share with you my experience on this exceptional cruise.
 From what’s on board to what you can expect to why this is, without a doubt, one of the best Greek Island cruises.

 The Running on Waves Ship – Overview

 Running on Waves is a 64-metre, three-mast sailing yacht.
 Sitting somewhere between a large yacht and a small cruise ship, with tall masts and billowy white sails, she is (in less technical terms) simply stunning – both up close and from a distance.